-During the fiscal year ended June 30, 2013, the Authority reported lease revenues of \$3,000 pursuant to its lease agreement with the Miami Public Schools, Miami, Oklahoma.
-This amount represents 100% of the Authority's total operating revenues.
+During the fiscal year ended June 30, 2014, the Authority reported no lease revenues pursuant to its lease agreement with the Miami Public Schools, Miami, Oklahoma due to the pay-off of the outstanding bonds and lease obligations.

 B. Related Party Information